Delivering Social Value

 4. Equal Opportunity

-Our Board of Directors is responsible for making sure that all diversity targets are met.
+Our Executive Board of Directors is responsible for making sure that all diversity targets are met.
 We believe that the reputation of Forfront is improved by having a representative Board and committees.
-We will do this by making sure the Board has the appropriate skills and knowledge to make sure that Forfront’s commitments to equality and diversity are implemented effectively.

 Although it is not obligatory for a company of our size, we still display our statement of zero tolerance to modern slavery and human trafficking, both in our organisation or anywhere in our supply chain.
 We incorporate measures to identify, mitigate and manage modern slavery risks in our activities and those of our supply chain.